Session 07-02 - Basic Probability Concepts

 A company knows that 5% of its products are defective.

-Question: What is the probability that a randomly selected product is NOT defective?
+Question: Probability that a random product is NOT defective?

 . . .